Spodah/virtuaaliluonto-lumivahti/hours/week 13.md

 02/5 3 hours researching wsgi+flask

-04/5 7 hours getting ESP8266-12E from Tero Karvinen and testing it with ultrasound sensor
+04/5 7 hours getting ESP8266-12E from Tero Karvinen and testing it with ultrasound sensor, refactoring and testing lumivahtihtml

 _Niklas_